-Vermont State Law requires schools to get proof of your child's immunizations.
+Vermont State Law requires schools to get proof of your child's immunization status.
 If it is not provided, your child cannot attend school.
-No person may enroll as a student in a Burlington school without age-appropriate or up-to-date (whichever one is clearer) record or certificate of immunization.
+No person may enroll as a student in a Burlington school without an age-appropriate or up-to-date (whichever one is clearer) record or certificate of immunization, or documentation proving religious or medical exemption.